Latin Phocoena phocoena

 Manx Perkyn chadjin

-Harbour porpoise are small, stocky cetaceans with an adult length of 1.5 metres.
-They have a distinctive small, triangular dorsal fin located in the centre of the back and a small round head with no beak.
-They are dark grey in colour.
+The Harbour porpoise is a small, stocky cetacean with an adult length of 1.5 metres (5ft).
+A small, triangle shaped dorsal fin is located on the centre of the back and the head is rounded with almost no visible beak.
+Colouration is dark grey with a white underbelly.

-Behaviour Harbour porpoise are typically recognisable by their slow gentle surfacing behaviour, similar to a tyre rolling through the water just breaking the surface.
-Often the only visible body parts are the top of the back and the tiny triangular dorsal fin.
+Behaviour Harbour porpoise are recognisable by their slow and gentle surfacing behaviour, similar to a wheel or tyre ‘rolling’ through the water, just breaking the surface.
+Often the only visible body part is the top of the back and the tiny triangular dorsal fin.
 Unlike dolphins, porpoises rarely display acrobatic behaviour such as breaching and bow riding.
-They are in fact notoriously timid and dislike boat activity, often diving away from on-coming vessels.
+They are fairly timid and dislike boat activity, often diving away from on-coming vessels.
+They rarely create any white water as the swim, and can be difficult to spot unless the sea is very calm.

 Group Size in Manx waters

 Typically 1-4 individuals, often observed in pairs.
-Occasionally, bigger aggregations are seen, sometimes numbering more than 10 individuals if a good food source is available in a particular area.
+Occasionally, larger aggregations are seen, sometimes numbering more than 10 individuals if a good food source is available.
+Mother and calf pairs are often seen together, swimming flank to flank.

 Abundance and distribution